 The biggest problem with Utherverse from a business perspective, of course, is just that focus on adult content.
 Naked avatars appear throughout the company’s marketing materials and in the intro video.
 There’s even a “nude” button built-in to the browser, for getting undressed really really quickly.
 Needless to say, avatars come anatomically correct.
 In Second Life and OpenSim, the default avatars are more like plastic dolls.
 It’s possible to get anatomically correct equipment, but users have to go out of their way to find and buy it.

 And the company actively markets its sex-friendly orientation.
-The big announcement this month on its business page is that it hosted a porn star party – complete with “working girls,” alcoholic beverages, and virtual sex.
+The big announcement this month on its business page is that it hosted a porn star party – complete with “working girls,” alcoholic beverages, and virtual sex (check out new omg kinky sex guides).

 Because of its adult focus, no major virtual world research firms or analysts currently follow the company or provide Utherverse development services.